masq/Blog/making-something-from-nothing.md

 	}
 }
 ```
+_Figure 1: Java code for printing the phrase "Hello World!" to the terminal._

 This snippet of code (Java is the language, BTW), was shown to me when I first
 started programming.
 Lots of things to unpack here, and my teacher would gloss